-- If physically injured, the employee should obtain appropriate first aid or medical attention after the incident of workplace violence. - Report the incident to the employee's manager or the Chief Operating Officer immediately or as soon as possible. - Inform the employee's manager or the Chief Operating Officer, if the employee subsequently receives medical attention or loses time from work due to the incident of workplace violence.
+- If physically injured, the employee should obtain appropriate first aid or medical attention after the incident of workplace violence. - · Report the incident to the employee's manager or the Chief Operating Officer (or designated alternative) immediately or as soon as possible. - Inform the employee's manager or the Chief Operating Officer (or designated alternative), if the employee subsequently receives medical attention or loses time from work due to the incident of workplace violence.